prefix-dev/pixi/docs/environment.md

 - `PATH`: We prepend the `bin` directory of the environment to the `PATH` variable, so you can use the tools installed in the environment directly.

 !!! note
-    The variables are set by pixi but can not be overwritten, so you can not change the root of the project by setting `PIXI_PROJECT_ROOT` in the environment.
+    Even though the variables are environment variables these cannot be overridden.
+E.g. you can not change the root of the project by setting `PIXI_PROJECT_ROOT` in the environment.

 ## Solving environments
 When you run a command that uses the environment, pixi will check if the environment is in sync with the `pixi.lock` file.